 Transferring software systems to the cloud environment is considered to be among the most cost-efficient methods of scaling.
 Indeed, due to dynamic computing resources distribution capacities, companies get to significantly lower application deployment and exploitation expenses.
 No need to buy servers, you can use exactly the volume of server capacities you require at the moment - no more, no less.

 Along with that, however, appear certain risks of moving to the cloud you should be aware of before implementing the procedure.
-Find out about top common cloud security challenges and risks in the following feature.
+Find out about the top common cloud security challenges and risks in the following feature.

 Image Source: Trendmicro